 E. M. Delafield was the thinly disguised pseudonym of Edmée Elizabeth Monica Dashwood, née de la Pasture.
 Look closely, I’m sure you’ll work out the family joke here all by yourself!

-Delafield became the director of Time and Tide, a feminist magazine in the 1930’s.
+Delafield became a director of Time and Tide, a feminist magazine, founded by her best friend, Margaret Mackworth, 2nd Viscountess Rhondda in 1920.
 The editors were looking for more light stories to serialise, she promised to give it some thought, and before too long The Diary of Provincial Lady was born.

 Many of the stories feature the children, Robin and Vicky, who were based on those of her own children, Lionel and Rosamund.
 The Diary also highlighted the financial difficulties of being married to a Baronet’s younger son.
 The expectation by society and family to maintain a certain standard, but without any of the means to actually do so.